 How to I prepare for my Agent Pitch Session?

-If you signed up for a 3-minute pitch session on your registration form, please check the posted schedule in the Conservatory by the Registration Table.
-Before the conference, a MWW Agent Assistant will communicate with you via email to schedule pitches.
+If you signed up for a 3-minute pitch session on your registration form, before the conference, a MWW Agent Assistant will communicate with you via email to schedule pitches.
 Each agent will meet with individuals who pre-registered.
 Please come prepared.

 Before the conference, it helps to do a little homework.
 Agents are impressed when a writer knows something about their agency and the writers it represents.
 At minimum, know whether the agent represents your kind of book.
 Don’t pitch your adult thriller to an agent who handles only children’s books.
 Know where your project falls in the marketplace.
 If it’s fiction, is it a romance, a mystery, mainstream?
 Can you compare it to another published author’s work?
 If it’s nonfiction, who is the audience?
 What types of publishers are likely to buy it?